Towards Optimal Compression: Joint Pruning and Quantization: Methodology

 \subsection{FIT: Metric for Parameter Sensitivity}

+Consider a general perturbation to the model parameters: $p_{\theta + \delta \theta}$, which could arise as a result of quantization or pruning.
+To measure the effect of this perturbation on the model, we use the KL divergence: Where the FIM~\cite{amari2016information}, $I(\theta)$, takes the following form (for a typical cross-entropy loss function):

-Both pruning and quantization can be considered perturbations in parameter space, $\delta\theta$, and an f-divergence between them is often used to derive the FIM, $I(\theta)$.
-For example, considering the commonly used KL divergence: $D_{KL}(p_{\theta||p_{\theta+\delta\theta}}) = \frac{1}{2}\delta\theta^{T}I(\theta)\delta\theta$ \cite{amari2016information}.
-As noted in Section \ref{sec:Related-Work}, recent work \cite{zandonati2022fit} numerically approximates this distance in parameter space associated with quantization.
-The resulting FIT metric proved an effective - and computationally inexpensive - quantization heuristic (shown here in empirical form):
+As noted in Section \ref{sec:Related Work}, recent work \cite{zandonati2022fit} numerically approximates this distance in the parameter space associated with quantization.
+The resulting FIT metric proved an effective, and computationally inexpensive, quantization heuristic (shown here in empirical form):